The Evolution of Shareholder Voting Rights: Separation of Ownership and Consumption (with Mariana Pargendler), 123 Yale Law Journal 948 (2014)

 Date of Authorship for this Version

 Hansmann, Henry, "The Evolution of Shareholder Voting Rights: Separation of Ownership and Consumption" (2014).
 Faculty Scholarship Series.
-Paper 4721.
+4721.